What is brand monitoring?

 Brand monitoring can help you understand how marketing campaigns land, how your products are viewed in their segment, and how you’re being perceived.
 So it’s a major first step to making the right business decisions and reaching your brand goals.

-Keeping your ear to the ground across every touchpoint has several benefits, and will deliver feedback and insight that’s vital when it comes to building brand recognition, brand awareness, brand sentiment, and brand loyalty:
+Keeping your ear to the ground across every touchpoint has several benefits, and will deliver feedback and insight that’s vital when it comes to building brand recognition, brand awareness, brand sentiment, and brand loyalty.
+Staying relevant is also easier when you’ve got a firm fix on the dynamics of the markets you operate in.

 Sometimes reputational crises occur that need to be combated urgently – miss your window and your brand sentiment could suffer in a way that’s hard to row back from.

-Brand monitoring on a constant, real-time basis can help you identify these trending moments as they occur, and manage things before they escalate.
+Online brand monitoring on a constant, real-time basis can help you identify these trending moments as they occur, and manage things before they escalate.
+With brand mentions and relevant keywords tracked not just across social media platforms, but across your customer feedback forms and more, you’ll be able to see if a crisis is brewing.

 Addressing customer pain points